jacobcyl/Aliyun-oss-storage/readme.md

 ```php
     use Storage;
 ```
-> Then You can use all API of laravel Storage
+> Then You can use all APIs of laravel Storage
 ```php
     Storage::disk('oss'); // if default filesystems driver is oss, you can skip this step
     ...